Brook Arts Center

 Future of the Brook

-One big question was the fate of the Brook Theatre itself.
+One big question was the fate of the Brook venue itself.
 The new seats were fully submerged and will have to be replaced.
 The new electrical distribution panels will have to be replaced.
 The new hot water furnaces need cleaning and the environmental control electronics will also have to be replaced.
 There was no serious structural damage, but some interior walls in the stage basement and the walls around the blower rooms will have to be replaced.
 The water never reached the inner lobby and the outer lobby is mostly brick and concrete, so it suffered little damage.
 The Brook Arts Center has flood insurance that should be sufficient to repair and reopen the theatre.
 Any work on the theatre requires the approval of both US Economic Development Administration and the New Jersey Economic Development Authority.
 The Brook Board is seeking that approval.
-All indications are that the Brook Theatre will open once again since local and government support for the Art Center are strong.
+All indications are that the Brook Theatre will open once again since local and government support for the Arts Center are strong.

 The organ is a Rodgers 327 Marquee, a three manual console with two speaker cabinets, a live glockenspiel, and a complete set of electronic action Deagan chimes.
 It presents a good electronic example of how a theatre pipe organ sounds.